dreamingspires/site/content/portfolio/project_spotlight_another_oxford.md

 </div>

 Similarly to Oxford Mindmap, its sister app, users can explore an interactive map of the city, but do so along several marked walking tours.
-These tours will take users past areas of interest in the city, where location-specific hallucation events can occur.
+These tours will take users past areas of interest in the city, where location-specific hallucination events can occur.

 The walking tour routes reveal the unique culture and history of the city through their destinations, with a backend designed for easy modification and over-the-air updates to the app, allowing new routes and sound effects to be added on the fly.